fstark/blog/content/blog/mac-jailbar-repair/mac-jailbar-repair.md

   - mac
 ---

 I stumbled upon an SE/30 being sold at an incredibly low price because it wasn't working.
 Despite already having a few of these that I hold dear, I couldn't resist buying it with the intention of trying to fix it and then passing it on to someone else.
 After all, the SE/30 is the best mac, by far the fastest compact mac.
-And the mac for which I originally created [MacFlim](http://www.macflim.com/macflim2).
+And the mac for which I originally created [MacFlim](http://www.macflim.com/macflim2) ({% github "macflim", "source code" %}).
 To be honest, the SE/30 is my favorite computer.

 ## External Examination